3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ## KlipperScreen Auto Printer Lights

-Have Klipper turn your printer's LED's on & off automatically when Klipperscreen sleeps & wakes when the printer is idle & in "Standby" mode!
+Have Klipper turn ALL your printer's LED's on & off automatically when Klipperscreen sleeps & wakes when the printer is idle & in "Standby" mode!

 Lights stay on while printing, but the screen will still go to sleep.